This article was originally published in April 2020, and has been updated with the latest in phage therapy.

 Antibiotic-resistant superbugs cause a large number of deaths around the world each year, but effective new antibiotics are thin on the ground.
 Could bacteria-eating phage viruses be the answer to this problem?

-As of April 21, more than 160,000 people worldwide have died as a result of the new coronavirus, but the World Health Organization estimates that antibiotic resistance leads to more than 700,000 fatalities globally every year.
+As of August 2022, more than 6 million people worldwide have died as a result of COVID-19, but it’s estimated that antibiotic resistance contributes to almost 5 million deaths globally every year.
 With bacteria continuing to evolve and render currently available antibiotics useless, this annual death toll is predicted to rise to 10 million by 2050 unless solutions are found.

 This problem could also have an impact on other parts of healthcare such as cancer treatment.
 Already studies have identified a rise in superbug infections in cancer patients.
 Because of the threat of these opportunistic infections, some oncology treatments may become obsolete within the next decade.

 But, there is one solution that could stop superbugs in their tracks; one that has already been known for more than a century.
-Phages – viruses that parasitize bacteria – were first discovered in 1917, but the complexity of using them therapeutically meant they soon fell out of favor following the discovery of penicillin and other antibiotics.
+Phages – viruses that parasitize bacteria – were first discovered in 1917, but the complexity of using them therapeutically meant they soon fell out of favor in Europe and the U.S. following the discovery of penicillin and other antibiotics.

-The urgency of the antibiotic resistance crisis has led to a resurgence of interest in these largely long forgotten treatments, spearheaded by the European biotech sector.
-These biotechs believe that technological advances over the past decade have made it feasible to develop commercial phage therapies to treat a range of conditions.
+The urgency of the antibiotic resistance crisis has led to a resurgence of interest in these largely long-forgotten treatments.
+Many biotechs believe that technological advances over the past decade have made it feasible to develop commercial phage therapies to treat a range of conditions.

-“Developing a phage drug would not have been possible a decade ago,” said Lorenzo Corsini, CEO of PhagoMed, an Austrian company working on phage therapies for urinary tract infections and medical implant-associated infections.
+“Developing a phage drug would not have been possible a decade ago,” said Lorenzo Corsini, managing director of BioNTech R&D (Austria).
+This firm used to be known as PhagoMed, an Austrian phage therapy company, but was acquired by BioNTech in late 2021.